Uair

-Uair (leaglly Air Euroamerica SA) was a low-cost airline based in Montevideo, Uruguay.
+Uair (legally Air Euroamerica SA) was a low-cost airline based in Montevideo, Uruguay.
 It operated scheduled regional services to Argentina and Brazil.

 History

-The airline was established in September 2002 and started operations on December 29, 2003, using two Fokker 100 leased from TAM Linhas Aéreas.
-The airline suspended its operations on April 8, 2005, after facing financial difficulties, and its aircraft were later returned to TAM.
+The airline was established in September 2002 and started operations on 29 December 2003, using two Fokker 100 leased from TAM Linhas Aéreas.
+The airline suspended its operations on 8 April 2005, after facing financial difficulties, and its aircraft were later returned to TAM.

 Destinations

 Uair operated to over ten destinations from its base in Montevideo, including: